bot-unit/LaunchDock/README.md

 - Security-scoped bookmark persistence for custom apps
 - Export/import configuration
 - Quick hide with ESC key (when no modal windows are open)
+- Optional update check for installed applications (requires outbound network permission)

+## Network Permissions

+LaunchDock performs an optional update check (when you trigger the updates sheet) which fetches metadata remotely.
+For this feature to work, the application must have permission for outbound network connections.
+If you use a firewall or privacy tool, allow LaunchDock to initiate outgoing requests; otherwise the update check will silently report no data.

 ## License